Update: Click here for more fabulous Brussels Sprouts Recipes.

 You can’t go wrong on this recipe if you like brussels sprouts, if you love fish sauce and if you don’t care about calories.

 Plunge your brussels sprouts in hot oil, I tell ya!

 Do it, try it and trust me.
 I also love the chili fish sauce so much that I might fry a batch of potatoes and toss this addictive sauce on top.
 Next post!

 P.S.
 I dedicate this post to Miss Rachel because she’s the only person I know of who can out eat me when it comes to brussels sprouts.

 Note on cooking times: Brussels sprouts can very tremendously in size, ranging from the size of a large egg to as small as a 5-cent coin.
 Make sure to adjust your cooking times depending on the size that you end up cooking.
 Also, try to select all the same sizes for consistent cooking.

 Total Time: 30 min

 You might have some left over chili fish sauce dip, but that's ok.
 Save it for your next batch of fried brussels sprouts, egg rolls, fresh fries or even baste the sauce on steak or chicken.
 It's a winner!
-Also, depending on your size of brussels sprouts, cut them to appropriate bite sized pieces.
+Brussels Sprouts can very tremendously in size.
+Sdepending on your size of brussels sprouts, cut them to appropriate bite sized pieces.
 If your brussels sprouts are small, cut them in half.
 If they are very large, cut them in quarters.
 How ever you decide to cut them, make sure they're all about the same size so that they can cook evenly in the hot oil.